 Currently, "there's no peer-reviewed research on apple cider vinegar gummies," says Alice Figueroa, M.P.H., R.D.N., registered dietitian and founder of Alice in Foodieland.
 There is, however, some research on the benefits of apple cider vinegar itself.

 As for how much ACV is actually in these trendy treats?
-Some brands — such as Nature's Truth Apple Cider Vinegar Gummies or WellPath Pure Apple Cider Vinegar Gummies, for example — have only 400-500mg of ACV per two-gummy serving.
-Goli's gummies are on the higher side: One serving (two gummies) contains about 1,000 mg of ACV, which the company upholds is equivalent of one shot (a few tablespoons) of ACV.
-Technically, 1000mg is only equivalent to 1mL, and studies on ACV typically involve much more of the liquid; for example, this 2018 study on the weight loss effects of ACV had participants drinking 30mL a day for 12 weeks (more on this study below).
+Some brands — such as Nature's Truth Apple Cider Vinegar Gummies or WellPath Pure Apple Cider Vinegar Gummies, for example — have only 400-500 milligrams of ACV per two-gummy serving.
+Goli's gummies are on the higher side: One serving (two gummies) contains about 1,000 milligrams of ACV, which the company upholds is equivalent to one shot (a few tablespoons) of ACV.
+Technically, 1000 milligrams is only equivalent to 1mL [spell out], and studies on ACV typically involve much more of the liquid; for example, a 2018 study published in the Journal of Functional Foods on the weight loss effects of ACV had participants drinking 30 milliliters a day for 12 weeks.
 All that said, the exact amount of ACV you're truly getting in a gummy is hard to say — and even with a definite dose, the benefits aren't guaranteed.

 Ahead, registered dietitians give the lowdown on the potential benefits of ACV and how they apply to ACV gummies — if at all.